bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Yeah, but there is not really a selection for this.
 We just get random addresses that we just would send away.
-In a getAddress response, we would just send random addresses.
+In a get address response, we would just send random addresses.

 Speaker 2: 00:22:53